cesmix-mit/PotentialLearning.jl/examples/ACE/readme.md

     $ julia fit-ace.jl
 ```

-Alternatively, you can open Julia REPL first, and then include `fit-ace.jl`.
+Alternatively, you can open the Julia REPL first, and then include `fit-ace.jl`.
 ```shell
     $ julia
 ```